gerhardkurz/VideoFrameworkMATLAB/readme.md

 License
 -------

-VideoFrameworkMATLAB is licensed under the GPLv3 license.
+VideoFrameworkMATLAB is licensed under the MIT license.

 Contact
 -------